Forex terms you must know: A complete guide

 4.3.
 Forex glossaries and financial websites

-• Investopedia and BabyPips offer detailed glossaries and articles that define and explain thousands of Forex terms.
+• Investopedia and BabyPips offer detailed glossaries and articles that define and explain thousands of forex terms.

 • Terms are explained with real-life context and examples.